smn/python-fusiontables/README.rst

 SQL builds SQL statements for you, in case you don't want to fully type out "SELECT ..." or "INSERT ..." every time.

+Note
+****

+This is a fork of the original python fusion tables client available at http://code.google.com/p/fusion-tables-client-python/, forked it to package it for use with pip & pypi.

 DEPENDENCIES:
 =============